JamesLong595/CTF/README.md

-# CTF
-Final project for ISM6328 Information Security and IT Risk Management at USF
+This was an individual project for ISM6328 Information Security and IT Risk Management at USF.
+The project began with a remote exploit and continued with a local exploit.
+Oracle VM VirtualBox was used to host a Kali (Debian) Linux VM as the attacking device and two Ubuntu Linux VMs as the target devices.
+The primary tools were Linux commands and a web browser informed by Exploit Database.